Chapter 4: Construction Details, Section 10: General Construction

 - 4-1001 General

 - 4-1002 Before Work Begins

 Section 10, “General,” of the Standard Specifications includes the general requirements for construction work that applies to all projects unless otherwise specified.

 Review Section 87-21, “Existing Electrical Systems,” of the Standard Specifications.

-Ensure all signs, pavement delineation, and pavement markings are in place before starting the operation of a traffic management system that directly affects traffic.
+Verify that all signs, pavement delineation, and pavement markings are in place before starting the operation of a traffic management system that directly affects traffic.

-If maintaining existing traffic management system elements during construction is shown on the Bid Item List:
+If maintaining existing traffic management system elements during construction is shown on the bid item list:

-- Invite the Caltrans traffic operations electrical representative to the preconstruction meeting.
+- Invite the Caltrans Traffic Operations electrical representative to the preconstruction meeting.

 - At the preconstruction meeting, discuss the requirements for system operational status check.

-- Conduct the preconstruction status check with the contractor and the Caltrans traffic operations electrical representatives.
+- Conduct the preconstruction status check with the contractor and the Caltrans Traffic Operations electrical representatives.

 Conduct a site visit and verify all the irrigation facilities are described in the contract.
 If an unspecified irrigation system is discovered, order the contractor to protect the system.